-I recommend milliners or straw needles because most embroidery needles have an eye that is wider than the shaft of the needle.
 Milliners or straw needles have an eye and shaft that are the same width which makes sliding the wrapped bullion knot along the needle easy.
-Try it as it does make a difference.
+Try it as it does make a difference!

-Another tip is to wrap them clockwise as for most threads this will mean you will follow the natural twist of the thread.
+Another tip is to wrap your thread in a clockwise direction.
+For most threads this will mean you will follow the natural twist of the direction in which it was spun.
 If your thread untwists as you wrap your bullion, it means the thread was spun in the opposite direction to most threads on the market.
 This would include some rayon threads.
 In this case wrap your bullion in an anti clockwise direction.

 Simply put, wrap clockwise most of the time but if for some reason this untwists your thread wrap anti clockwise.